 Our levels do generally correspond to the grade levels they are named for in that the readability scores for the stories in each level fall within the approximately half-year range used for the level.

 However, this does not mean that stories in our 2.0 grade level, for example, are appropriate for all early second graders.
-Rather, the 2.0 level is appropriate for students of any age who should be placed in reading material at an early second grade level.
+Rather, the 2.0 level is appropriate for students of any age who would be challenged, but not frustrated, by reading material at an early second grade level.
+Because of the audio support, students can usually work a half year or more above their instructional reading level.

 It is important to use the placement procedure to place students in the Read Naturally program.
-Proper placement is essential to provide the students with the right balance of challenge and success.
-And keep in mind that, because of the audio support, students often work a half year above their instructional reading level.
+Proper placement is essential to provide the students with the right balance of challenge and success:

 Read Naturally stories present new information about unusual animals, people, inventions, etc., and as students do repeated readings, they increase their knowledge base and share it with parents, in class discussions, etc. It is motivating for students to share the interesting information they've learned from the topics.